PanocularAI/symphony-learn/README.md

 - [x] GPT_OSS
 - [x] Resnets

-New models can be simply added by following the [Adding a new model tutorial](docs/model.md).
+There are many more already added in [TorchTitan models](https://github.com/pytorch/torchtitan/tree/main/torchtitan/models) and [TorchTitan experiment models](https://github.com/pytorch/torchtitan/tree/main/torchtitan/experiments).
+Moreover, new models can be simply added by following the [Adding a new model tutorial](docs/model.md).

 ## 🙏 Acknowledgement
 This work builds upon the following open-source frameworks: